CCI-MOC/xdmod-cntr/XdmodAID.md

 ## xdmod-init processing

+The setup of xdmod and supremm present their own challenges.
+For one, xdmod a The setup of xdmod and supremm present their own challenges.
+For one, xdmod awwwi

 # Basic Processing

-The overall processing flow is as follows
+The overall processing flow top to down is as follows
 ```
                   OpenStack                               OpenShift                 KeyCloak        ColdFront